Avdhela Project: Activities

-In 2012, the Avdhela Project supported a financing campaign for Iho, a documentary about four Aromanian octogenarians from Cogealac, interpreters of Aromanian polyphonic music (that is, music with two or more performers), who go and perform several concerts with the Romanian musician Grigore Leșe after meeting him, with an album of their music later being published.
+In 2012, the Avdhela Project supported a financing campaign for Iho, a documentary about four Aromanian octogenarians (Nicolae Zogu, Vasile Giogi, Dumitru Zogu and Mihai Gherase) from Cogealac, interpreters of Aromanian polyphonic music (that is, music with two or more performers), who go and perform several concerts with the Romanian musician Grigore Leșe after meeting him, with an album of their music later being published.
 In 2013, the Predania Publishing House published a book on the traditional life of the Aromanians by Iotta Naum Iotta, an Aromanian scholar and professor who wrote the book in 1961 but died five years later.
 He did not manage to publish the book before his passing and it was kept in his family for fifty years until Iotta's granddaughter Mioara handed it over to Maria Pariza, an Aromanian scholar from Constanța (Custantsa), Romania.
 From her, the book reached the Avdhela Project.
 Another initiative of the project is O pagină pe zi pentru cultura aromână ("A page a day for Aromanian culture"), an online campaign encouraging volunteers to help collect works relevant to the Aromanians.